Fortune-Lab/VectorScan-Manuscript-1/README.md

 # VectorScan Pilot
-Code associated with the manuscript "Comprehensive evaluation of antibody responses to mosquito-borne arboviruses and their vectors using highly multiplexed serology" by Anahtar et al. (2025)
+Code associated with the manuscript "Integrated evaluation of antibody responses to mosquitoes and mosquito-borne arboviruses using highly multiplexed serology" by Anahtar et al. (2026)

 # Project Description
 All code relevant to producing the figures/conducting the analyses in the manuscript are available here.
 Please don't hesitate to contact us if there are any issues.

-### "VectorScanLibrary characterization.Rmd"
-R notebook containing code to analyze the input library

-### "VectorScan - CDC - Plate 22.Rmd"
+### "2026_04_24_Plates22and27_Analysis - Github - Keep 22.Rmd"
-R notebook containing code to analyze the CDC human samples
+R notebook containing code to analyze the CDC human samples.
+"Keep 22" refers to the fact that for samples that were run on both both plates, the normalized counts from Plate 22 were used for downstream analysis

-### "VectorScan - NHP - Plate 13.Rmd"
+### "2026_02_02_Plate13_Analysis-Github.Rmd"
 R notebook containing code to analyze the DENV-exposed non-human primate (NHP) samples

-### "VectorScan - NIH - Plates 14 and 15.Rmd"
+### "2026_02_02_Plate23_Analysis-Github.Rmd"
 R notebook containing code to analyze the NIH controlled exposure human samples

+### "2026_02_06_Plate28_Analysis-Github.Rmd"
+R notebook containing code to analyze the Malian human samples

-### "VectorScan - Protein Annotation.Rmd"
+### "22026_02_11_Cross cohort_Analysis - Github - Keep 22.Rmd"
-R notebook containing code to annotate the mosquito-derived proteins in the library with InterPro IDs and other annotations
+R notebook containing code to analyze the human samples across study cohorts